Nanomanufacturing: Nanomanufacturing industry

 In 2009, $91 billion was in US products that incorporate nanoscale components.
 More than 60 countries established nanomanufacturing industry related programs at a national level between 2001 and 2004.
 Cumulative funding since 2000 for National Nanotechnology Initiative (NNI) is more than $12 billion.

 For sustainability point of view, Atomic Layer Deposition (ALD) is a Nano-scale manufacturing technology using bottom-up and chemical vapor deposition (CVD) manufacturing method.
 ALD replaces SiO2 dielectric film with Al2O3 dielectric film.
 ALD industry is already in use in Semiconductor industry and promising in solar cells, fuel cells, medical device, sensor, polymer industries.
 Nanomanufacturing technology allow improvements in food packaging.
 For example, improvement in plastic material barrier allow customers to identify relevant information.
 Longer food life and safer food is aimed with self repairing functions as well.
 Performance of traditional construction materials; steel and concrete improves with nanotechnology.
 Reinforcing concrete with metal oxide nanoparticle reduces permeability and increase strength.
 Property of high tensile strength and Young’s modulus of Nanocarbon additions such as Carbon nanotubes (CNTs) and Carbon nanofibers (CNFs), creates denser and less porous material.

 Challenges of nanomanufacturing

-The transitioning of nanotechnology from lab demonstrations to industrial-scale manufacturing a number has a number of challenges, some of which include:
+The transitioning of nanotechnology from lab demonstrations to industrial-scale manufacturing has a number of challenges, some of which include: